dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

      crendentials_name: your_credentials
 Metadata
 -----------
 Each dataset should be added with its related metadata.
-This is requires by the platform in order to create the dummy dataset and to apply the different DP mechanisms correctly during the processing of the queries sent by the user.
+This is required by the platform in order to create the dummy dataset and to apply the different DP mechanisms correctly during the processing of the queries sent by the user.